-Every winter NFCSN Pre-K students and parents bake cookies to be taken to this Rogers Park community soup kitchen by our friends at Northfield Community Church.
+Every winter NFCNS Pre-K students and parents bake cookies to be taken to this Rogers Park community soup kitchen by our friends at Northfield Community Church.
 Last year we baked 44 dozen cookies to be distributes to adults and children in need.

 Northfield Township Food Pantry